Chart Color Schemes

 Infrastructure

-Tiwi has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally
+Tiwi has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting the area.
-Notable ones are Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade, Edgeview Court Water Main Replacement, CDU - Centre for Better Health Futures, and Casuarina Square Redevelopment.
-The following list details those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified six projects likely impacting the region.
+Key projects include Royal Darwin Hospital Mental Health Inpatient Unit and CSSD Upgrade (2018-ongoing), Edgeview Court Water Main Replacement (scheduled for completion in 2023), CDU - Centre for Better Health Futures (commenced in 2020), and Casuarina Square Redevelopment (expected to finish in late 2024).

 Professional plan users can use the search below to filter and access additional projects.